 I am not interested in a show dog, I only want a pet.
 Do you offer lower prices for pet only?

-Our puppies are sold as Pet ONLY for the price listed above.
+Our puppies are sold as Pet ONLY for the price listed here.
 It is very expensive to give “proper” care to pets.
 Just be aware that a very low cost puppy is the first sign that the breeder has not invested much into their dogs or their puppies.
 We feel our prices are very fair for the high quality, well cared for socialized puppy we offer.
 Be as equally aware that price does not always mean “better”.
 There are still those few out there that are not quality breeders yet they are very expensive.
 Remember, your pet is part of your family so choose wisely, ask questions, visit in person if you can.
 A good breeder will not mind answering your questions & meeting with you in person.
 Even if they don’t have puppies at the moment, meet some of their adult dogs.
 This is your first sign of their dogs being given quality care & to get a feel of the breeder.
 It will be important for you to also find a breeder that you like, you are starting a long term relationship with this person through your new puppy.
 It is also very expensive for us to buy high quality dogs to add to our breeding program as well as any medical or genetic testing that may be done on our breeding dogs.

 Do you allow visitors to meet the puppy & the parents in person?